-Guinness World Records for the fastest row around the UK
+Guinness World Records for the fastest row around Great Britain

 In 2005 a boat called the Outward bound, skippered by Will de Laszlo and crewed by Jim Bastin, Will Turnage and Ben Jesty was the first to ever row unsupported around the UK.
 This row was set from the iconic Tower Bridge, London, any record attempts need to start from and finish from this same point, as stipulated by Guinness World Records.